Training Case Study

 If you are from a member organisation and are logging in for the first time, please click here to create a personal account.

-Thinking differently and fighting group think - Sony Pictures Entertainment
+Thinking differently and fighting group think - Film & Entertainment Company

-This session was delivered at Sony Pictures Entertainment as part of their celebrations of National Inclusion Week.
+This session was delivered as part of the company's celebrations of National Inclusion Week.
 We delivered two workshops for staff to look at creativity, bias and group think.